jacobbogers/rollup-plugin-jsx-remove-attributes/README.md

         removeTestIdAttribute({
             include: [/\.[tj]sx$/], //default
             exclude: ['**/node_modules/**'], // default
-            attributes: ['data-testid'], // remove test attributes from jsx
+            attributes: ['data-testid'], // default, array of attribute names to strip from jsx
             environments: ['production', 'pre-prod', 'prod', 'q&a'], // default = ["production"]
-            debug: true, // show more logging of the internal workings of this plugin, for troubleshooting configs, default false
+            debug: false, // is the default, if "true" show more logging of the internal workings of this plugin, for troubleshooting configs
             usage: 'vite' // Must specify for vite use, default usage is rollup })
         // other plugins